home-assistant/home-assistant.io/source/_integrations/signal_messenger.markdown

 ## Notification Service
 ### Examples

-A few examples on how to use this integration as actions in automations.
+A few examples on how to use this integration to send notifications from automations..

 #### Text message